We offer a wide range of courses which are available for study online.

 They can access a range of these services online if they are not living close to an ECU campus.

-Provides graduates in the addiction studies field with a strong psychological focus.
+Provides students in the addiction studies field with a strong psychological focus.
 This addition complements the area of psychology.

 Provides students with basic counselling skills to complement their psychological knowledge.